 This MA is cross-disciplinary.
 That means you’ll engage with regional developments and shared themes across anthropology, art history, archaeology and museology.
 Throughout the programme, you’ll encounter contemporary theories and current methods of research.

-You’ll also have the opportunity to study the world-famous collection of art held in the Sainsbury Centre, itself a celebrated icon of modern museum architecture.
+You’ll also have the opportunity to study the world-famous collection of art held in the Sainsbury Centre for Visual Arts, itself a celebrated icon of modern museum architecture.
 UEA’s Art History department is world-leading in its field.

 This flexible programme offers you a range of topics for your own essay-writing and dissertation.
 Your dissertation also allows you to study a topic of your choice intensively, possibly as a precursor to PhD research.